Frostburg, Maryland: Historic Downtown Frostburg

 Historical Downtown Frostburg was constructed between the years of 1870–1915 when the town was entrenched in the mining and brick making industry.

 The Princess Restaurant, located on Main St., has been in business since 1939.
 Former President Truman visited the restaurant shortly after he left office; a framed sign hangs above the booth in which he sat.

 The Hotel Gunter, located on Main St across the street from the Princess Restaurant, opened in 1897.
 Originally named Hotel Gladstone, the original hotel had 100 rooms, a cafe, a barbershop, and a sample room for displaying traveling salesmen's wares.
 The hotel tanked and was sold in 1903 to William Gunter, who renamed it the Hotel Gunter in 1925.
 He installed a jail for prisoners being transferred and a cock-fighting ring in the basement.
 The hotel's basement was also used as a speakeasy during prohibition.

 Municipal activities

 The Frostburg Community Swimming Pool is located at 200 South Water St.

 The Frostburg Public Rifle Range is located at Clifton Terrace just off Rt.
 40. The range has four 100 yard firing lanes, one 200 yard firing lane, and a 6 lane 25 meter pistol range.

-The Mapelhurst Country Club golf course features 18 holes, and 6,677 yards of course.

 The Frostburg Dog Park is a large open space with separate fenced sections for large and small dogs to let dogs socialize with each other, play, and roam off-leash.